Declaration of Corporate Governance

 - at least 30 % independent members

-Furthermore, each individual member of the Supervisory Board should not usually be a member of the Supervisory Board for longer than 15 years and should not be older than 70 at the time of election.
+Furthermore, in accordance with recommendation number 5.4.1 (2) of the Code, each individual member of the Supervisory Board should not usually be a member of the Supervisory Board of FUCHS PETROLUB SE for longer than 15 years and should not be older than 70 at the time of election.

 Corporate co-determination at FUCHS PETROLUB SE in accordance with the agreement on the involvement of employees contributes to diversity in terms of professional experience and cultural background.
-Employee representatives for the Supervisory Board are appointed in accordance with the provisions of laws on the participation of employees in a European Company.
-The Annual General Meeting is not permitted to select the employee representatives.
-For employee representatives, the fact of being an employee representative while also being an employee is not an impediment.
+Employee representatives for the Supervisory Board are appointed and elected in accordance with the provisions of laws on the participation of employees in a European Company through the autonomous decision of the employees.
+The fact of being an employee representative while also being an employee is not an impediment.

-All the criteria of the diversity concept have been met.
+All the criteria of the diversity concept have been met at FUCHS.